Ouxsoft/LivingMarkup/README.md

 }
 ```

-Then add the custom module to LHTML processor:
+Then add the LHTML Module to LHTML processor:
 ```php
 // instantiate processor
 $proc = new LivingMarkup\Processor();